 I saw a family pushing a stroller up the path.
 Learn from their mistake.
 Just bring a hiking pack for your toddler and Ergo for your infant.
 You will save yourselves a world of trouble and give yourselves more leeway in what you can see and do at the Big Four Ice Caves.

 Let your kids tackle the path

-This is probably one of the most well maintained hiking paths I have ever been on.
+The hike into the Big Four Ice Caves is probably one of the most well maintained hiking paths I have ever been on.
 The 2.2 mile round trip barely phased Dek until the end.
 About a quarter mile from the trail entrance his legs had walked enough and he rode on my shoulders.
 I love that we could let Dek walk as much as he wanted without worrying about him falling off a cliff.

 Hiking boots might be a good idea

 Once you reach the ice caves the path pretty much disappears.
 You can hike up a hill, over rocks, branches and along slopes to reach the farther caves, which in my opinion are the coolest.
 Wearing street sneakers does not make the journey easy, especially if you have an infant strapped on one parent who has to keep their footing and the other parent is holding the toddler’s hand.
 Hiking boots for parents is highly recommended when exploring these ice caves.

 Know your limits

 Mike and I tried to get to the very last ice cave.
 Another hiker had told us it was the best.
 You could peek through and see a waterfall rushing down behind it.
 We would have had to walk a little bit on the snow and rock.
 It was slippery; too slippery.
 Mike started sliding with Ty strapped onto him.
 Dek and I were taking smaller than baby steps to keep from slipping.
 Mike did the responsible thing and called it quits.
 We walked back to the more family friendly section of the Big Four Ice Caves.

 Do NOT step on the ice.
 No really.
 Don’t.